kotor-speedruns/kotor-speedruns.github.io/kotor1/Techniques/Glitchless Tricks.md

 ### Uses

-Duration Glitch is used in every KotOR speedrun, but is especially valuable in NMG and Glitchless to make a set of stims last for an entire planet.
+Duration Glitch is used in every KotOR speedrun to extend the duration of Force Powers and stimulants, particularly Force Speed and Adrenal Alacrity.
+It is especially valuable in NMG and Glitchless to make a set of stims last for an entire planet, allowing fewer stims to cover all necessary fights.

+Duration Glitch can also extend negative temporary effects, such as Stun or the attribute loss from Sonic damage or Force Choke.
+In particular, it can lead to seemingly indefinite Stuns on party members, particularly on the Leviathan.

 ## Speed Extension